usnistgov/FIPS201/_FIPS201/frontend.md

     authentication for an interoperable environment.
 See [Section 4.2.2.1](frontend.md#s-4-2-2-1).
 - The *asymmetric card authentication key* is a mandatory private key that supports card authentication for an interoperable environment.
 See [Section 4.2.2.2](frontend.md#s-4-2-2-2).
-- The *symmetric (secret) card authentication key* supports card authentication for physical access, and it is optional.
+- The *symmetric card authentication key* supports card authentication for physical access, and it is optional.
 See [Section 4.2.2.3](frontend.md#s-4-2-2-3).
 - The *digital signature key* is an asymmetric private key supporting document signing, and it is mandatory, unless the cardholder does not have a government-issued email account at the time of